Activate Your Burner

 Burner Terminal device

-Simple, familiar, and built for small businesses that want lower fees and cash-like finality.
+Simple, familiar, and built for lower fees and instant settlement.

 Launching early this year.